- Types and Drug Classes

-- Pain medications list
+- Pain Medications Comparison

-Types (classes) of pain medication
+Types (classes) of pain medications

 Pain medications are drugs used to relieve discomfort associated with disease, injury, or surgery.
-Because the pain process is complex, there are many types of pain drugs that provide relief by acting through a variety of physiological mechanisms.
+Because the pain process is complex, there are many types and drug classifications of pain drugs that provide relief by acting through a variety of physiological mechanisms.
 Thus, effective medication for nerve pain will likely have a different mechanism of action than arthritis pain medication.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) act on substances in the body that can cause inflammation, pain, and fever.